byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Safe**- Naturally teaming with antimicrobial goodness, these bacteria inhibit the growth of pathogens naturally eliminating the need for preservatives.
 Ferments are toxic free and perfect for the most sensitive at any age.

-**Medicinal**- LAB ferments are part of normal micro-flora of gastrointestinal and genitourinary (the urinary and genital organs) tracts, hence they are used as components of pro-biotic products.
+**Medicinal**- LAB ferments are part of normal micro-flora of the skin, gastrointestinal and genitourinary (the urinary and genital organs) tracts, hence they are used as components of many medical pro-biotic products.

 **Bioremediation**- Biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.